-Flashaholic PWM VisualizerDesigned by future gadget labs, Ships from Canada
+Flashaholic PWM VisualizerDesigned by future gadget labs in Canada

 This is a pulse width modulation (PWM) visualizer for your oscilloscope or multimeter.
 An OSRAM/Vishay BPW34s PIN photodiode is used to capture light from a source like a flashlight.
 A precision resistor is used to measure the output voltage of the reverse biased diode.
 This lets you visualize PWM on an oscilloscope or multimeter.